 Tomaj – Izidor Skerlj (dinner, B&B)

 Farmhouse-with-accommodation and excellent home-made food and wine.
 Outdoor pool.
-Bikes for hire (pre-book with On Foot).Website
+Two-night stays only (and B&B only in September), so alternative accommodation used for shorter options.Website

 Trieste – Hotel Coppe (B&B)